 We aim to be non-discriminatory and egalitarian.
 Disrespect or discrimination towards the forum or any of its participants on the basis of nationality, skin colour, ethnicity, religion, gender or sexuality will not be tolerated.

 We aim to disseminate the knowledge produced in these fora by means of publications.

 During the last few years, we have received far more good and relevant abstracts than we are able to accept.
 To assist in enabling us to uphold a high level of presentations and discussion in a diverse environment, please read these guidelines before sending us your abstract:

 Please make explicit the connection between the domains being addressed in your proposed presentation (psychoanalysis, politics, philosophy, literature…) as well as its relevance for each domain.
-Participants are normally quite diverse in terms of disciplines, clinical experience, and so forth.
-Therefore, papers are expected to explicit the links between different domains of knowledge, as they will be more accessible and easier to engage with.

 Please include 5 keywords on the areas/theorists the paper covers.
 You may include a relevant literature list, though we will not print it in the conference programme.
 Please avoid using footnotes in your abstracts.